aritraroy/UltimateAndroidReference/README.md

 ## Books

 *"Books are gifts that you can open again and again"* - here is a curated list of some of the best books that can help you sharpen your Android, Java and overall programming skills.
-Pick one of them and start reading.
+Pick one of them and just start reading.

 * [Android Programming: The Big Nerd Ranch Guide](https://www.bignerdranch.com/books/android-programming/) - by Bill Phillips, Chris Stewart, and Kristin Marsicano